CcMarc/AbuseIPDB/README.md

 1. **API Key Setup**
     - The script requires a valid API key from AbuseIPDB to check the abuse confidence score of an IP address.
     - Ensure that a valid API key is available and correctly configured in the **"AbuseIPDB API Key"** setting in the Zen Cart admin panel.
-    - Be sure to [verify yourself](https://www.abuseipdb.com/account/webmasters) as the owner of your domain in the AbuseIPDB Webmasters section to increase your daily API call limits.
+    - Be sure to [verify yourself](https://www.abuseipdb.com/account/webmasters) as the owner of your domain in the AbuseIPDB Webmasters section to increase your daily free API call limit from 1000 to 3000.

     **How to Obtain an API Key**:
     - Visit [AbuseIPDB](https://www.abuseipdb.com) and sign up for an account.
     - Once registered, log in and navigate to the **API Key** section in your account dashboard.
     - Generate an API key and copy it into the **"AbuseIPDB API Key"** setting in the Zen Cart admin panel.

-2. Cache Expiry: The script checks the database cache to avoid excessive API calls.
-If the cache for a specific IP address has expired, the script makes a new API call.
-3. Test Mode: The script provides a test mode for debugging.
-When an IP is in test mode, the script logs the IP as blocked regardless of the abuse score.
-4. IP Cleanup Feature: The module has an IP Cleanup feature that automatically deletes expired IP records.
-The cleanup process is triggered once per day by the first logged IP.
-This functionality can be enabled or disabled, and the IP record expiration period can be configured in the settings "IP Cleanup Period (in days)".
-5. Manual Whitelisting and Blacklisting: The script checks if an IP is manually whitelisted or blacklisted before it does anything else.
-Manually whitelisted IPs will bypass the AbuseIPDB check, and manually blacklisted IPs will be immediately blocked.
-Enter the IP addresses separated by commas without any spaces, like this: `192.168.1.1,192.168.2.2,192.168.3.3`.
-6. Additional IP Blacklist File Option: The module offers an advanced IP blacklist feature.
-Administrators can enable or disable this functionality through the "Enable IP Blacklist File?" setting in the Zen Cart admin panel.
-Once enabled, the module examines a designated blacklist file for every incoming IP address.
-The blacklist file should list one complete or partial IP address per line.
-If there is a match, the corresponding IP will be promptly blocked, bypassing any other checks or scoring methods.
-This feature provides administrators with enhanced control over blocking specific IP addresses by utilizing complete or partial matches from the blacklist file.
-7. Logging: If logging is enabled, log files are created when an IP is blocked, whether manually or based on the AbuseIPDB score.
-If API logging is enabled, a separate log file is also created for API calls.
-The location of these log files can be configured in the `ABUSEIPDB_LOG_FILE_PATH` setting in the Zen Cart admin panel.
-8. Skipping IP Check for Known Spiders: If the "Allow Spiders?" setting (`ABUSEIPDB_SPIDER_ALLOW`) is enabled, known spiders will be skipped in the IP check and logging process, as they are not subject to AbuseIPDB scoring.
-This can be useful for avoiding unnecessary API calls and log entries for spider sessions.
-9. Spider Detection: The script utilizes a file called `spiders.txt` provided by Zen Cart to identify known spiders, including search engine bots and web crawlers.
-It reads the user agent from the HTTP request and compares it against the entries in the spiders.txt file.
-If a match is found, indicating that the user agent corresponds to a known spider, the spider flag is set to true.
-This flag determines the script's behavior, enabling it to bypass certain checks or execute specific actions tailored for spider sessions.
-10. **Boost AbuseIPDB API Limits**
+	**Boost AbuseIPDB API Limits**
     - Added a new widget to help boost the limits of the AbuseIPDB API.
-    - With this, you can increase the `check & report` limits to **5,000 per day** instead of the usual **1,000** or **3,000** per day.
+    - With this, you can increase the `check & report` limits to **5,000 per day** instead of the usual **1,000** or **3,000** free tier per day.
     - The widget sits unobtrusively on your admin backend landing page.

     **Configuration Steps**: